amd/aocl-fftz/README.md

 CODE_COVERAGE                       |  Enables source code coverage and generates coverage report.
 Only supported on Linux with GCC compiler (Disabled by default)
 ASAN                                |  Enables address sanitizer checks.
 Supported only on Linux Debug build (Disabled by default)
 VALGRIND                            |  Enables memory checks using Valgrind.
 Supported only on Linux Debug build.
 Incompatible with ASAN=ON (Disabled by default)
+ENABLE_MULTI_THREADING              |  Compile with multi-threading support using OpenMP (Disabled by default)

 Note : Enabling ENABLE_AVX256 turns on ENABLE_AVX128 implicitly.